 Generation One.
 Alexander McCorkle m.
-1

-"Nancy" Agness Montgomery

-(McCorkle), the mother of his children, and they are buried in the Thyatira Presbyterian

-Church Cemetery in Rowan County; and Alexander m.
-2
+1st "Nancy" Agness Montgomery (McCorkle), the mother of his children, and they are buried in the Thyatira Presbyterian Church Cemetery in Rowan County; and Alexander m.
+2nd Rebecca Brandon (McCorkle).

-Rebecca Brandon

-(McCorkle).

 Generation Two.
-Robert McCorkle by his 2

-wife Margaret "Peggy" Morrison
+Robert McCorkle by his 2nd wife Margaret "Peggy" Morrison (McCorkle).
+Robert and Peggy are buried in the McCorkle Cemetery, Dyer County, Tennessee.

-(McCorkle).
-Robert and Peggy are buried in the McCorkle Cemetery, Dyer County, think Edwin was born in Rowan County, NC, and know he and Jane are buried in the
+Generation Three.
+Edwin A. McCorkle who m.
+Jane Maxwell Thomas (McCorkle).
+I think Edwin was born in Rowan County, NC, and know he and Jane are buried in the McCorkle Cemetery, Dyer County, Tennessee.
+Edwin died in 1853 and Jane died in 1855.

-Tennessee.
-76